State of the Race: How Battleground Polls See Trump-Harris

 Here is a breakdown of recent polling results for each state:

-Nevada: The Redfield & Wilton Strategies poll for The Telegraph released Friday showed Trump with a 47%-46% lead.
-Thursday's Morning Consult/Bloomberg poll showed Harris leading Trump 49%-48%.
+Pennsylvania: In a state believed by many as a must-win to take the White House, a Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed the candidates tied with 48% each, with 2% responding with "don't know" when asked for whom they will vote.
+An AtlasIntel poll released Tuesday showed Trump ahead 48.7%-46.6%.

-North Carolina: The Redfield & Wilton Strategies poll for The Telegraph released Friday shows Trump with a 47%-46% lead.
-Trump has a 50%-48% lead in an Emerson College poll released Thursday.

-Pennsylvania: In a state believed by many as a must-win to take the White House, Trump has 48%-47% lead in an InsiderAdvantage poll released Monday.
-The Redfield & Wilton Strategies poll for The Telegraph released Friday has Harris ahead 48%-47%.
+Wisconsin: A Redfield & Wilton Strategies poll for The Telegraph released Tuesday showed Harris ahead 48%-47%.
+An AtlasIntel poll released Tuesday showed Trump ahead 48.7%-48.1%.

-Wisconsin: A USA Today/Suffolk University poll released Monday has Trump ahead 48%-47%, the same margin as a Senate Opportunity Fund poll released Friday.

 Michael Katz ✉